lorenzosaino/go-orderedmap/README.md

 An ordered map is a map that additionally maintains ordering among its entries.
 This data structure can be used to solve a variety of problems: one very common use case is implementing LRU or LRU-like cache replacement policies.

-This implementation supports O(1) lookup, removal, insertion to front/back, insertion before/after a specific key, move to front/back, move before/after a specific key.
+This implementation supports O(1) lookup, update, removal, insertion to front/back, insertion before/after a specific key, move to front/back, move before/after a specific key.

 Under the hood this is implemented as a combination of a map and doubly-linked list, whereby each value in the map is node of the list.
 The list is implemented by forking the standard library [`container/list`](https://pkg.go.dev/container/list) package and adding support for generics.